Sofii2301/my-portfolio-backend/README.md

 # 🛠 My Portfolio - Back-End (Node.js + Express)

 This is the back-end API for my personal portfolio website.
-It serves endpoints for projects, personal info, and contact messages.
-Built with Node.js and Express, it can be used with a MongoDB or SQL-based database.
+It serves endpoints for contact messages.
+Built with Node.js and Express.

 ## 🚀 Tech Stack